-Federal Work-Study (FWS) is awarded to undergraduates with the highest financial need after their eligibility for grants and need-based scholarships has been considered.
-The FWS program is a form of financial aid that allows you to earn money to pay for a portion of your educational expenses.
+The Federal Work-Study (FWS) program is a form of financial aid that allows you to earn money to pay for a portion of your educational expenses.
+FWS is awarded to undergraduates with the highest financial need after their eligibility for grants and need-based scholarships has been considered.
 The program encourages both community service work and work related to your course of study.
-FWS is one of the few types of financial aid awarded by the Office of Financial Assistance that does not credit directly to your University account.
-Rather, you must work to earn the amount of FWS for which you may be eligible.
-Student employees are paid every two weeks.
-Starting salary for Federal Work Study positions is the prevailing federal/state minimum wage, whichever is higher, which as of January 1, 2022 is $12 (will change to $13 as of January 1, 2023).
+FWS is one of the few types of financial aid awarded by the Office of Financial Assistance that does not credit directly to your university account.
+Rather, you must work to earn the amount of FWS for which you may be eligible and the wages are paid directly to you in the form of a pay check.
+The salary for FWS positions is the prevailing federal/state minimum wage, which is currently $13 and will increase to $14 per hour January 1, 2024.

-If your Award Letter includes an FWS award, you may search CareerConnect for available positions.
-If you wish to decline your FWS award or reduce your award, (minimum FWS award is $1,000.00) and request additional Federal Stafford Loan monies please call or visit the Office of Financial Assistance.
-An advisor will be able to determine if you have additional loan eligibility.
+If your Financial Aid Offer Notification includes a FWS award, you are eligible to apply to positions that require FWS as well as any positions that do not require FWS.
+You can search open positions on CareerConnect.
+If you wish to decline your FWS award or reduce your award, (the minimum FWS award is $1,000) and request additional Federal Stafford Loan monies please call or visit the Office of Financial Assistance in UHB 1015.
+A Financial Aid Advisor will be able to determine if you have additional loan eligibility.

-If your Award Letter did not include an FWS award but you would like to work on campus as an FWS student, please call or visit the Office of Financial Assistance.
-An advisor will be able to determine your eligibility for an FWS award.
+If your Financial Aid Offer Notification did not include a FWS award but you would like to work in a FWS position, please call or visit the Office of Financial Assistance.
+An advisor will be able to determine your eligibility to receive FWS.
 If you have been awarded a student loan, your student loan eligibility may be reduced.